Slow Cooker Steel Cut Oats (AND How to Freeze Oatmeal!)

 Steel cut oats are considered a super food (in my book, anyway) because they are an excellent source of protein, soluble and insoluble fiber and a variety of vitamins and minerals.
 The benefits of steel cut oats exceed the benefits of rolled oats because of the way they are processed.

 Because steel cut oats are minimally processed, and because they contain more fiber and density than other oat varieties, steel cut oats are one of the healthiest grains available to eat.
 This alone makes Steel Cut Oats a much better choice than quick oats or rolled oats.

 How to Make It

 Making oatmeal in the slow cooker is incredibly easy to do.
 Just two ingredients, oats and water, are all you need to get started.

 - Combine the water and oats in a small slow cooker.
 Add a pinch of salt, if desired.

 - Cover the slow cooker and cook on low for 8 hours.

 - Stir in cream and brown sugar, if desired.

 - Serve immediately or freeze for later.

-- Using a ladle, pour your cooked Slow Cooker Oatmeal into the wells of a jumbo muffin tin.
+- Using a ladle, pour your cooked oatmeal into the wells of a jumbo muffin tin.